saharama/saharama.github.io/essays/intro.md

 As explained above, software plays a large part in the success of these labs, in both software and hardware related fields.
 I look forward to learning about the efficient development of software in groups.

 ## Moving Forward - I See The Light!
 In the future, I hope to further automate and optimize work that I see myself doing in the future.
+In terms of short-term goals,